cpfaff/mspm/README.md

 ```

 The source folder is separated into two sub-folders.
 It is the place which
-stores all external and internal source code.
-If you install a package it goes
+stores all external (e.g. libraries) and internal source code (your scripts and
-here.
-If you load a library it goes here.
+functions).
+If you install a package it goes here.
+If you load a library it
+goes here.
 If you analyse data it goes here.

 * source > library